romibi/Scrap-Packed-Explorer/README.md

 ---

 ### Rename
-Renames file or folder inside of given archive.
-Can rename path of the file (basicaly move it).
+Renames file or folder inside the given archive.
+Also used to change the path of the file (to basicaly move it).

 | Option                   | Description
 |--------------------------|--------------------------------------------------------------------------------------------------------|